matinraayai/matinraayai/README.md

 - My Masters Thesis, in predicting how photons progress in Monte-carlo simulated images for the MCX project to save on computation time.
 - Automatic Artifact Removal in Electron Microscope Images, in collaboration with [Harvard Visual Computing Group](https://vcg.seas.harvard.edu/), a continouation of my work on [Pre-processing EM Images](https://www.github.com/donglaiw/EM-preprocess).

+# Ways to Contact Me:
+The best way to contact me is through the links I've included in my Github profile.